Tell Your Love Story Without Saying a Word.

 Gold and platinum are timeless, but today jewelers are also offering more alternative metals to their customers.
-Some of these new metals can be more affordable and can also allow the groom to choose a more personalized style.
-As with precious metals, the new alternative choices in men’s rings include varying degrees of being scratch or crack-resistant, hypoallergenic, durable,
+According to Dave Anderson at the Diamond Room, some of these new metals can be more affordable and can also allow the groom to choose a more personalized style.
+As with precious metals, the new alternative choices in men’s rings include varying degrees of being scratch or crack-resistant, hypoallergenic, durable, and customizable.

 Elysium is one of the newest materials available for men’s rings.
 This solid ring is made from diamond crystals that are fused together by intense temperature and pressure.
 They are the hardest, most scratch-resistant rings on the planet, and are great for everyday wear.

 This metal comes from an actual meteorite that landed in Namibia, West Africa.
 Meteorite showcases a distinctive pattern caused by the extremely slow cooling of the material at the core, which makes each piece very unique.
 Because of the natural rust inhibition properties, Gibeon is one of the most popular types of meteorite used in jewelry.

 One of the most popular alternative metals today is titanium.
 Titanium is found within nearly all living

 things and is known for its hypoallergenic properties.
 Because of its durability and heavy strength, titanium can be worn in nearly any environment.
 Titanium will not fade or change color over time, and is popular with customizations.